valeryjaspers/design-workshop/connect-2022/5-styling-cards.md

 # Done?

 If you have decent HTML and CSS knowledge and/or are up for a bigger challenge, feel free to try out the [final advanced exercises](6-advanced-exercises.md)!
+Or, if you want some more lighter exercises, feel free to check out the other [4me Training Exercises](https://learning.4me.com/self_service_design/).